 THE FORM SEEKERS

-Round 4 sees the All Stars tackle Monza with the Pro Series heading to the Phillip Island Grand Prix Circuit in Victoria.
+Round 1 sees the All Stars tackle Charlotte Motor Speedway with the Pro Series heading to the Red Bull Ring in Austria.

 Both series will complete one 10-minute qualifying session that will set the grid for their races.

-Track state for qualifying and Race 4 will be set to 100 percent.
+Track state for both races will be set to 100 percent for each race.

 No dynamic sky or weather.